Jayavarshini-Jayakumaran/placement-predictor/README.md

-# 🎯 Campus Placement Eligibility Predictor
+# Campus Placement Eligibility Predictor

-> *This project is part of my self-learning journey to explore Machine Learning concepts and real-world application development.*
+> *Part of my self-learning journey into Machine Learning and real-world app development.*

 ---

-## Project Overview
+## What This Project Does

-This project predicts whether a student is **eligible for campus placement** based on key factors like:
+Predicts whether a student is eligible for campus placement based on four inputs — CGPA, skill certifications, internships, and projects — using a trained Machine Learning model with an interactive web app.

-- CGPA
-- Skill Certifications
-- Internships
-- Projects

-It covers the full ML workflow: **data preprocessing → exploratory data analysis (EDA) → feature engineering → model training → evaluation → an interactive web app** that gives instant predictions, probability scores, and personalized insights.

 ---

-## ⚙️ Tech Stack
+## Tech Stack

-- Python
-- Pandas / NumPy
+- Python, Pandas, NumPy
-- Scikit-learn (Machine Learning)
+- Scikit-learn — model training & evaluation
-- Matplotlib / Seaborn (visualization)
+- Matplotlib, Seaborn — visualizations
-- Jupyter Notebook (EDA)
+- Jupyter Notebook — exploratory analysis
-- Streamlit (Web App UI)
+- Streamlit — web app

 ---